 - Using SCCM console to export device collection details – This is the easiest and preferred option.

-- Use a PowerShell script to export the device collection – Complex depending upon the script.
+- Use a PowerShell script to export the device collection – This method is a bit complex depending upon the script.
 The PowerShell script to export device collections is available on many sites on the web.

 - Export-CMCollection PowerShell cmdlet – This option is for SCCM admins who prefer to manage ConfigMgr environment using PowerShell cmdlets.